"Thank you! you were great! Great Show, good music!" Otto Jankovich, head of Events at MuTh

 DJ is Eugene’s favourite role, but not his main job.
-His style is a London mix of film soundtracks, funk, jazz, soul, disco and feel-good grooves, a playful, freewheeling collection of party tunes, that has led him to play at Ost Klub, Arena, Elektro Gönner, Alte Post, Donaukanal, Rathausplatz, Club U, Lusthaus, Brunnenpassage on Yppenplatz, Urania, on the beach at Eisenbahnerbad, outside WU, at Oliver Hangl's SilentDisco on Wientalterrasse & Blumenwohnstrasse Markgraf-Rüdiger-Strasse, lakeside in Aspern, Meidlingermarkt, Funkhaus, Anaconda, RoterGürtelBogen, Brotfabrik-Expedithalle, Urban Future after-party in Messe, Hotels…-Kempinski, -magdas and -Ruby Marie, Schraubenfabrik, Vienna Design Week, Streetlife Festival on The Ring, on UK radio station LSR, plus so many house parties, weddings, pools, parks and gallery launches.
+His style is a London mix of film soundtracks, funk, jazz, soul, disco and feel-good grooves, a playful, freewheeling collection of party tunes, that has led him to play at Ost Klub, Arena, Elektro Gönner, Fluc, Alte Post, Alte WU, Donaukanal, Rathausplatz, Club U, Lusthaus, Brunnenpassage on Yppenplatz, Urania, on the beach at Eisenbahnerbad, outside WU, Alte WU, Dominik Nostitz's Laden on Piaristengasse, at Oliver Hangl's SilentDisco on Wientalterrasse & Blumenwohnstrasse Markgraf-Rüdiger-Strasse, MuTh Concerthouse, lakeside in Aspern, Meidlingermarkt, Funkhaus, Anaconda, RoterGürtelBogen, Brotfabrik-Expedithalle, Urban Future after-party in Messe, Hotels…-Kempinski, -magdas and -Ruby Marie, Schraubenfabrik, Casino Baumgarten, Vienna Design Week, Streetlife Festival on The Ring, on UK radio station LSR, plus so many house parties, weddings, pools, parks and gallery launches.
 Ideally open air.
 He has spun records alongside Kristian Davidek, John Megill, Jeschka Oszilat and other players on the Wiener scene.

-So the message is, if you are organising an event or party, and want the music to be curated creatively, give Eugene a call, and he will deliver clever music to back up your concept.
+So the message is, if you are organising an event or party, and want the music to be curated creatively, with personality, joy and freedom, give Eugene a call, and he will deliver clever music to back up your concept.
+And remember, dancing is global and we should explore all kinds of worldwide styles!

 Recent experiments have included:

 - To make the After-show party at Urban Future Global conference into something special, Eugene asked delegates for a song about their home town.
-And once he played it, waiting 30 seconds before typing on a big screen the name of the city.
+And once he played it, waited 30 seconds before typing on a big screen the name of the city.
 Those present tried to guess the origins of the tunes they heard, before it was announced.
 It made the event more interactive and colourful, and allowed all present to actually represent their home city.
 The event included music from 35 different countries, and cities as diverse as Shanghai, Oslo, Bamako and Medellin.
+This concept was adapted for the opening of Urbanize! in Alte WU.

 - Why not mix up the music of different communities who live around Vienna?
 We bring grey public spaces alive, & give a Grätzl something to talk about.
 For Music Safari, dj Eugene plays open air, in daytime, with music reflecting all the people who live nearby.
-After visiting a local school for research, he entertains a neighbourhood with Turkish, Bosnian, Chechen, Roma, African, Bollywood or Austrian tunes.
+After visiting a local school for research, he entertains a neighbourhood with Turkish, Bosnian, Chechen, Roma, African, Bollywood & Austrian tunes.
 Anyone can ask for a special song they’d like to hear.
 Residents start to dance, & are surprised to hear ‘their’ music played by a Brit, & alongside other styles.
 It allows local children to lead the dancing, showing each other the right steps & moves.
 It helps validate their culture, & shows that those tunes don’t just belong at private house parties or weddings, but also out on the streets of Wien.
-In UK, lots of music from ethnic-minority groups feeds into mainstream pop music, but that rarely happens here.
+In UK, lots of music from ethnic-minority groups feeds into mainstream pop music (M.I.A.-Sri Lanka, UB40-Jamaica, Sade-Nigeria, Ed Sheeran-Ireland), but that rarely happens here.
 We see from Heinz Fassmann's Schulschlusskonzert 2021 how out of touch educational leaders are with the songs children want to listen to (DJ Ötzi, Tina Naderer, etc).
-Safari is a lovely-sounding Swahili word meaning journey.
-Oe1 chose it as one of their projects for Reparatur der Zukunft.
+Safari is a lovely Swahili word meaning journey.
+Oe1 chose our project as one of their Reparatur der Zukunft concepts.
 Andre Heller's progressive political group ACT.NOW made a promotional film about the concept, narrated by fellow Brit dj Stuart Freeman (FM4):

 Here is a short film about the early days of the project, in 2012, in Meidling: